The Building Safety Act 2022 – Summary & Guidance

 The responsibility for competence applies to all building works subject to the Building Regulations.

-The Act also puts specific controls in place for high-risk residential buildings (HRRB).
+The BSA also puts specific controls in place for high-risk residential buildings (HRRB).
 HRRB’s are buildings over 18m in height or have seven or more storeys and two or more residential units (typically high-rise apartment blocks, student accommodation, hospitals and care homes).
-Relevant hospitals and care homes are only controlled through their design and construction phases.
-Hotels are not currently including in scope of the new controls outlined below.
+Relevant hospitals and care homes are only controlled through their design and construction phases, whereas Residential and Student Accommodation buildings have to be registered prior to occupation and are subject to the control of the BSR in their management.
+Hotels are not defined as High Risk Buildings.

-What are the main points of interest in the Act?
+What are the main points of interest in the Building Safety Act 2022?

 Competence

-It is also worth noting that more and more registration schemes are emerging for duty holders, in which individuals can register with an independently assessed level of competence.
-Sweco’s view is that appointing on the basis of independently assessed competence is likely to be preferred in the future.
-It is clearer evidence of taking “reasonable steps” in fulfilling the duty holder’s responsibility.
+Given that competence sits at the heart of fulfilling duties under the Act it is worth noting that more and more registration schemes are emerging for duty holders, in which individuals can register with an independently assessed level of competence in their profession.
+These schemes cover both design and construction disciplines.
+Sweco’s view is that appointing based on independently assessed competence is likely to be preferred in the future.
+It is clearer evidence of taking “all reasonable steps” in fulfilling the duty holder’s responsibility.

 The BSA for High Risk and Non-High Risk buildings